Up-to-speed on: Ofsted’s school visits from Autumn 2020

 - Ofsted has published an operation note about how early years visits will be conducted

 - Ofsted will publish a finalised letter of their findings to the website within 38 days of the visit

 Read on to learn more information about each key point.

 Ofsted interim visits will take place from 28 September to December 2020 inclusive.

 Which schools will Ofsted visit?

+Ofsted will select a sample of approximately 1,200 schools with as even a spread as possible across Ofsted regions and LAs.
 All schools judged as ‘inadequate’ will be visited, alongside a sample of schools with other Ofsted grades.

-Please note that Ofsted will still conduct registration visits and regulatory activity in early years settings.
+Ofsted will still conduct registration visits and regulatory activity in early years settings.
 Pre-registration visits and emergency section 8 inspections in maintained schools and academies will also continue to be undertaken.

 What will the visits focus on?